bartaxyz/GitPT/README.md

 # GitPT

-Git Prompt Tool is a CLI tool that helps you write commit messages using AI through [OpenRouter](https://openrouter.ai/).
+Git Prompt Tool is a CLI tool that helps you write commit messages using AI through [OpenRouter](https://openrouter.ai/) or a local LLM.
 It acts as a complete git wrapper, enhancing specific commands with AI while passing through all other git commands directly.

 ## Features